persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-24-asp-net-7-dapper-sqlite-api.md

 .NET 7 Web API using Dapper ORM + SQLite DB with an Angular 14 Client

-Dapper is a lightweight ORM and can be an alternative Entity Framework Core ORM
+Dapper is a lightweight ORM which can be an alternative to Entity Framework Core ORM

 SQLite is local DB and fine for testing and small applications